valdecar/Murka/README.md

 ### Warnings
 ```
 If something not work try use it like root.
-(Reason is in that pyttsx send text directly to driver and it not always permitted).
+(The reason is that pyttsx send text directly to driver and it's not always permitted).
 If that not help, run
 python3 gui.py
 in terminal and figure out what's wrong.